seng438-winter-2023/seng438-a4-goldrunnercode/seng438-a4-team_number.md

 # Analysis drawn on the effectiveness of each of the test classes

+Because the range class is so small and simplistic, each test case is quite effective and catches most mutants.
+Mutants that are not caught can be fixed relatively easily once the problem is found.

 # A discussion on the effect of equivalent mutants on mutation score accuracy
 Equivelant mutants are mutants that produce the same behaviour as the original code so this can lead to almost an inflation of what your mutation coverage should actually be.
 This is because you are creating a mutant that isn't actually needed in your mutation testing but you are doing it anyway.
 But if your testing system isn't good enough they can actually lead to a lower score on your mutation testing and show you what you need to fix in your testing suite.